Article curated by Ginny Smith

 Sometimes, just discovering a species isn't enough: we want to know what it is and how it behaves, and this may be challenging to discover.
 For example, a “purple blob” iscovered on the ocean floor off of the Southern Californian coast may reportedly take years to identify.
 The blob has two distinct lobes, and could possibly be a nudibranch (soft marine mollusc) or a pleurobranch (amorphous sea slug).
 They don't know.
 However, whatever it is, it's unique.
 Pleurobranchids, for example, have never been seen that are purple before, so that would be a first.
 But even confirming the species is a new one is a long, slow process.
 And, once done, other questions follow.
 How do they survive, reproduce, feed?
 These species produce chemical secretions, so are there new blob chemicals to study too?

 While finding new species is interesting for it's own sake, there are other reasons scientists are keen to explore them.
 Many of our medicines and everyday materials have been developed from natural sources.

-The other possibility, when asking how old a species is, is that we are referring to how long an individual of that species lives.
-This is important, as studying long-lived animals may provide a clue into how we could slow down the aging process and even increase our lifespan.
-Without knowing all the species that exist, however, it is impossible to determine which lives to be the oldest, so we may not be investigating the most illuminating creature.
+The other version of age is how long an individual of that species lives.
+This is important because studying long-lived animals may provide a clue into how we could slow down the ageing process and even increase our lifespan.
+Without knowing all the species that exist, however, it is impossible to determine which lives to be the oldest, so we may not be investigating the most helpful creature!

-Learn more about aging.
+Learn more about Animal Longevity.

-This article was first published on 2015-08-27 and was last updated on 2016-12-22.
+This article was first published on 2015-08-27 and was last updated on 2021-03-25.